The quiet restlessness of people who want more from life

 Not only does it provide focus and direction (enabling you to be highly productive) but goal setting has also been linked to increased confidence, self-belief, motivation, and autonomy.

-Most importantly, it helps you keep track of your progress.
-Something that allows you to be accountable and mindful.
+Most importantly, it helps you keep track of your progress — something that allows you to stay accountable and make better, well-informed decisions.

 5) You think outside the box